 The Uphill Battle of School Discipline

 We’ve also learned a great deal about the benefits to all involved when we use restorative practices in school discipline to address student behavior.
-We clearly identify the behaviors we see that are not acceptable for students and usually give them verbal instructions on what to do instead.
-But we don’t often take the time to teach the desired behavior or to give students ample opportunities to practice those behaviors.
+We identify the behaviors we see that are not acceptable for students and usually give them verbal instructions on what to do instead.
+But we rarely take the time to teach the desired behavior or to give students ample opportunities to practice those behaviors.
 Many of the “frequent flyers” to the assistant principal for school discipline are students who haven’t had helpful behaviors taught and reinforced at home.
-As such, we often find ourselves fighting an uphill battle.
+We often fight an uphill battle.
 To exchange the fight for a partnership, we must model, teach, and reinforce the desired behaviors.
-But most importantly, if students see this as meaningful, they will be motivated to change.
+If students see this as meaningful, it will motivate them to change.

 The Purpose of Rules